 - Some carriers have discontinued picture messaging for at least some feature phones, or non-smartphones.
 Carrier websites are likely to have phone-specific information like that.

 - You can test by sending a regular email from a library account to the patron’s number and carrier extension combination, then verify that the patron received the test message including the image.

 - If you aren’t able to set up notices by text in Sierra, you might refer patrons to Library Elf.
 Patrons can opt for notices sent in a plain text format.
 There are also additional carrier options listed there, with no need to know a specific carrier extension or messaging gateway

-Here is an example of a patron record set up to recieve both a standard email notice and a notice via text message:
+Here is an example of a patron record set up to receive both a standard email notice and a notice via text message: